African Futures Conference 2025: Insight, Imagination, Action

 Overview

-The African Futures Conference is the continent’s premier platform to explore and amplify African-led foresight.
+The African Futures Conference is the continent's premier platform for exploring and amplifying African-led foresight.
 In 2025, we invite policymakers, analysts, researchers, young changemakers, and foresight practitioners to engage in two days of bold thinking, rigorous analysis and practical collaboration.

-The theme Insight, Imagination, Action reflects our belief that sustainable African futures must be grounded in credible evidence, fueled by visionary creativity and translated into meaningful impact.
+The theme Insight, Imagination, Action reflects our belief that sustainable African futures must be grounded in credible evidence, fuelled by visionary creativity and translated into meaningful impact.

 This year's event will include: